Harold M. Jacobs: Marriage and early career

+Civic leader

 Brooklyn Jewish communal life

 Jacobs was deeply devoted to the importance preserving Orthodox Jewish life in the face of pressures to assimilate.
 He was committed to the principle that it was possible to simultaneously maintain a religious observant lifestyle and participate in American society.
 This was no easy task in an era when Blue Laws discouraged Saturday Sabbath observance, few kosher products were available in supermarkets, and kosher restaurants were a rarity, especially outside New York City.

 Jacobs served in leadership roles in an array of Orthodox institutions.
 He was president of Young Israel of Eastern Parkway from 1949 to 1953, president of the Crown Heights Yeshiva from 1953 to 1968, and even helped lead a local Sabbath-observant boy scout troop.
 He became an officer, and eventually president, of the Brooklyn Jewish Community Council.
 He also served on the board of directors of the Torah Vodaas and Chaim Berlin day schools, chaired the annual dinners of the local Lubavitcher and Bobover yeshivas and the Brooklyn Joint Passover Committee, and served as vice-president of the Yeshiva of Eastern Parkway.

 The Jewish Press, a Brooklyn-based Jewish weekly newspaper, remarked in 1966 that Jacobs was "active in every major and minor Jewish organization in Brooklyn."
 Jacobs's involvement in Brooklyn Jewish communal life was so extensive that he was widely known as "the mayor of Crown Heights."

 Beginning in 1952, Jacobs assumed a leading role in the Orthodox community's campaign for the abolition of New York State's Blue Law, which mandated the closing of businesses on Sundays.
 As chairman of the Joint Committee for a Fair Sabbath Law, Jacobs led delegations of Jewish leaders to Albany to lobby legislators on the issue, and worked hard to mobilize Christian support for abolition of the law.
 Jacobs utilized his contacts in the Madison Club, the key local Democratic Party branch in Brooklyn, to advance the Sabbath Law effort.
 The campaign represented one of the earliest organized forays by Orthodox Jews into the world of American political lobbying.
 They achieved a partial victory in 1963, when the state legislature agreed to permit businesses in New York City to open on Sundays.
 Two years later, the rule was extended to the rest of the state.